cudoventures/cudos-builders/tools-bash/constructor/docs/step_3.md

 - Setup your sentry
 - Startup the nodes and connect them to the validator

+*Please note that this process must be run as the root user on the node being configured.*

 ## Prerequisites
 Check all the needed prerequisites [here](./prerequisites.md).

 ## Setup of the sentry node
+Log into your sentry node as root.
 ### Setup the environment
 The constructor script will clone copies of the Cudos repositories into /usr/cudos, so this directory must be empty but present before the script is run.
 Please be aware that the following commands will remove and then recreate the /usr/cudos directory.